Forecasting Arctic Temperatures With Quantile Machine Learning

 In the spirit of conditional distributions of future temperatures, a more modest approach might work.
 The forecasts can be binned to increase the sample sizes, and rather than estimating full conditional distributions, estimate how likely a future temperature of $0^{\circ}\mathrm{C}$ is exceeded.
 Treating melting as a “positive”, when a forecasted temperature is above $0^{\circ}\mathrm{C}$ and the future temperature $> 0^{\circ}\mathrm{C}$, a true positive results.
 When the forecasted temperature is $\le 0^{\circ}\mathrm{C}$ and the future temperature is $> 0^{\circ}\mathrm{C}$, one has a false negative.
 Ideally, true positives are far more common than false negatives.

-Figure~\ref{fig:prop} provides a visual summary of these ideas using the 2024 holdout test data.
+Figure~\ref{fig:prop} provides a visual summary of these ideas using the 2024 forecast data.
 The horizontal axis shows the mean of the daily forecasted temperatures for each of 20 equal-width bins.
-Because the future temperatures are known for the 2024 holdout cases, the vertical axis shows the percentage of forecasts within each bin whose true future temperature exceeds $0^{\circ}\mathrm{C}$.
+Because the future temperatures are known for each day in 2024 cases, the vertical axis shows the percentage of forecasts within each bin whose true future temperature exceeds $0^{\circ}\mathrm{C}$.
 (The 14-day lag of each predictor ensures that these are future outcomes.)
 The loess overlay is S-shaped, with the greatest rate of change between about $-2^{\circ}\mathrm{C}$ and $2^{\circ}\mathrm{C}$.

 The conclusions from Figure~\ref{fig:prop} are straightforward.
 The figure is a confirmation of the analyses above because there is strong evidence of forecasting skill in the holdout sample.
 As the forecasted temperature increases from about $-10^{\circ}\mathrm{C}$ to about $10^{\circ}\mathrm{C}$, the percentage of cases above the true future melting temperature increases in a nearly monotonic manner from 0.0\% to 100\%.